-- Inform stakeholders and the public of the HVC EIS process and timeline. - Inform key audiences about the purpose and need, alternatives, and environmental analysis to be considered. - Encourage key audiences to engage in the process, to provide formal comments during the official comment periods, and to maintain an open dialogue with the study team.
+- Inform stakeholders and the public of the Heber Valley Corridor EIS process and timeline. - Inform key audiences about the purpose and need, alternatives, and environmental analysis to be considered. - Encourage key audiences to engage in the EIS process, provide formal comments during the official comment periods, and maintain an open dialogue with the study team.